-We’re pleased to announce the seventh annual Larry Brown Short Story Award.
+We’re pleased to announce the tenth annual Larry Brown Short Story Award.
 The winners will receive the following prizes: 1st $500 USD, 2nd $50 USD, 3rd $50 USD, and 4th and 5th will receive a copy of the book Tiny Love: The Complete Stories by Larry Brown.
-Each prize winner will be published in the January 2023 issue of Pithead Chapel.
+Each prize winner will be published in the January 2026 issue of Pithead Chapel.

 Contest Guidelines